daisukev/novel-nexus/docs/API.md

 GET /api/books/1/chapters/ HTTP/1.1
 ```

 - Response: Get the list of all chapters, their id, and the chapter title for a List view of all chapters of a specific book.
-ORDER BY chapter.order
+ORDER BY chapter.chapter_order

 - Response Shape (`JSON`):